 The project increases the yields of small farming families.
 Thus, the livelihood of the population of the community of Kiéché is sustainably improved.
 Through agroecology, better adaptation to the effects of climate change is achieved.
 Particular focus is placed on rain-fed agriculture and vegetable growing.
-Studies on site have shown that these forms of agriculture are most suitable for the region.
+Studies on site have shown that these forms of agriculture are the most suitable for the region.

-Local seeds are of existential importance for people and the environment: small farmers use climate-adapted seed mixtures to produce a rich harvest.
+Local seeds are of vital importance for people and the environment: small farmers use climate-adapted seed mixtures to produce a rich harvest.
 Families benefit from a balanced diet and a strengthened immune system.
 The soil becomes more resistant and richer in nutrients.

 “Local” is the solution

 The population of the community of Kiéché in Niger lives mainly from agriculture.
 Like many others in the region, they are defencelss against the increasingly destructive capers of the weather: torrential rainfall, droughts and pests are frequent.
 This results in crop failures and food insecurity for thousands of small farming families.

 Thanks to traditional seeds, a plant of hope is now germinating in Kiéché.
 Clearly superior to industrial seeds, local seeds need less water and are more resistant.
 And solve several urgent problems at once.